ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/how-to-4.md

 Once this is done, open your web browser and type the public IP address of your VM followed by 8080 port: **52.149.156.228:8080**.
 You'll see that the application is up and running:
 ![Application#left](figures/17.png "Figure 17.
 An application deployed to Azure virtual machine")

+## Summary
+This tutorial has shown you how to create an arm64-powered Virtual Machine in Microsoft Azure, how to connect to that VM using SSH, and how to install the tools required to build and run the .NET web application.
+Finally, you have learned how to configure a network security group to enable inbound traffic on port 8080.